 Coordinates: 37°54’24.77918″N, -107°43’34.55556″W, at 12,186′ Elevation

 Near-Real Time Mountain System Monitoring Data for the Senator Beck Study Plot (SBSP)

-The following are provisional data collected and displayed directly from instrumentation in Senator Beck Basin.
+The current conditions page contains near-real data.
+These data are provisional, collected and displayed directly from instrumentation in Senator Beck Basin.
 These data have not undergone rigid quality control procedures, and should be used solely for informational purposes.

 Senator Beck Study Plot (SBSP) is located at a level site near the center of the Senator Beck Basin Study Area at 12,186’ (3714m), above treeline and in the alpine tundra.
 The SBSP consists of a single 10 meter tower, with an extensive array of instrumentation, and an adjoining 12m x 36m snow profile plot.
 Signage advises the general public to avoid approaching the mast or entering the snow profile plot and cooperation has been excellent.
 Data is acquired via RF link.